-- Many of the young people with learning disabilities currently being supported by CSE services did not meet the high thresholds for learning disability services, but had unmet needs associated with their impairment. - Lack of recognition and/ or proper diagnosis and assessment of learning needs was found to be negatively impacting on the protection of young people with learning disabilities and the provision of support.

-CSE professionals can struggle to get young people referred to children's and adults' learning disability services.
+- Many of the young people with learning disabilities currently being supported by CSE services did not meet the high thresholds for learning disability services, but had unmet needs associated with their impairment. - Professionals identified that a lack of recognition and/ or proper diagnosis and assessment of learning needs was negatively impacting on the protection of young people with learning disabilities and the provision of support. - CSE professionals can struggle to get young people referred to children's and adults' learning disability services.